 Food & Beverage Regulatory

-Our Food & Beverage Regulatory team boasts some of the world’s leading regulatory lawyers, many of whom have long-standing relationships with European and national regulators and a superb network in political, economic and management circles.
+Our Food & Beverage Regulatory team, led by Nicolas Carbonnelle, boasts some of the world’s leading regulatory lawyers, many of whom have long-standing relationships with European and national regulators and a superb network in political, economic and management circles.

 Our expertise and advice covers all phases of the product life cycle.
 In terms of food production, we advise on regulation relating to ingredients sourced from parts of the world different from those where the product is manufactured and consumed.
 We also advise on regulatory requirements in respect of labelling and packaging rules, as well as advertising, commercial contracts and litigation.